onap/vnfrqts-requirements/docs/Chapter5.rst

 subnets.

-If a VNF's Port is attached to an external network the IP addresses **MAY** either be assigned by
+If a VNF's Port is attached to an external network the IP addresses **MAY** either be assigned by:

  1. ONAP's SDN-Controller (SDN-C)
  2. Cloud Assigned by OpenStack’s DHCP Service

-If a VNF's Port is attached to an external network and the port's IP addresses are assigned by ONAP's SDN-Controller, the 'OS::Neutron::Port' Resource's
+If a VNF's Port is attached to an external network and the port's IP addresses are assigned by ONAP's SDN-Controller, the 'OS::Neutron::Port' Resource's:

  * property 'fixed_ips' map property 'ip_address' **MUST** be used
  * property 'fixed_ips' map property 'subnet'/'subnet_id'
    **MUST NOT** be used

-If a VNF's Port is attached to an external network and the port's IP addresses are Cloud Assigned by OpenStack’s DHCP Service, the 'OS::Neutron::Port' Resource's
+If a VNF's Port is attached to an external network and the port's IP addresses are Cloud Assigned by OpenStack’s DHCP Service, the 'OS::Neutron::Port' Resource's:

  * property 'fixed_ips' map property 'ip_address' **MUST NOT** be used
  * property fixed_ips' map property 'subnet'/'subnet_id' **MAY** be used

-If a VNF's Port is attached to an internal network and the port's IP addresses are assigned by the VNF's Heat Orchestration Template (i.e., enumerated in the Heat Orchestration Template's environment file), the 'OS::Neutron::Port' Resource's
+If a VNF's Port is attached to an internal network and the port's IP addresses are assigned by the VNF's Heat Orchestration Template (i.e., enumerated in the Heat Orchestration Template's environment file), the 'OS::Neutron::Port' Resource's:

  * property 'fixed_ips' map property 'ip_address' **MUST** be used
  * property 'fixed_ips' map property 'subnet'/'subnet_id'
    **MUST NOT** be used

-If a VNF's Port is attached to an internal network and the port's IP addresses are Cloud Assigned by OpenStack’s DHCP Service, the 'OS::Neutron::Port' Resource's
+If a VNF's Port is attached to an internal network and the port's IP addresses are Cloud Assigned by OpenStack’s DHCP Service, the 'OS::Neutron::Port' Resource's:

  * property 'fixed_ips' map property 'ip_address' **MUST NOT** be used
  * property 'fixed_ips' map property 'subnet'/'subnet_id'
    **MAY** be used